Björn Werner: Retirement

 On January 15, 2017, during the divisional playoff game between the Seattle Seahawks and the Atlanta Falcons, Werner, as a color commentator for German broadcaster Sat.1, announced his retirement from professional football, citing ongoing problems from injuries as his reason.
 Werner will continue his work on supporting young European talents to become players in America and the NFL.

+European League of Football

+On September 21, 2021, it was revealed that Werner became a co-owner of the Berlin Thunder of the European League of Football (ELF).

 Broadcasting career

 Since his retirement from professional football, Werner has served as a commentator and analyst for NCAA and NFL games on German television.
 He is co-host of the podcast Football Bromance.